deep2universe/ChromePoseDream/README.md

 - Add support for [three.proton](https://github.com/drawcall/three.proton/) to enable 3D particles.
 - Check content.js video event listener, - sometimes you have to reload the page to start pose dream.
 - Add more particle animations.
+- Create Firefox extension and publish to Firefox Browser ADD-ONS

 This is an example of how this project setup could be extended in the future.
 Currently, the focus of the project is on exploring the existing architectural possibilities.